dellsystem/dellsystem.github.io/reading-group/index.md

 ### July 27: [Alyssa Battistoni](https://twitter.com/alybatt)

 On climate change and how politics must adapt.
+Held, coincidentally, on an excruciatingly hot day.
+(The speaker couldn't make it in the end, but it was a good discussion nonetheless.)

 * [Living, Not Just Surviving](https://jacobinmag.com/2017/08/living-not-just-surviving/) for Jacobin
 * [States of Emergency: Imagining a politics for an age of accelerated climate change.](https://www.thenation.com/article/political-theory-for-an-age-of-climate-change/) for The Nation